gamesbook/protograf/docs/source/deck_command.rst

             bleed_fill=grey)

       The bleed area for the card can also be extended to the whole page (up to the margins) by using the *bleed_fill* color.

-In this example it's shown as a different color from the Cards' bleed, so that it's clear what its coverage is, but usually these colors would match - see also `Example 5.
+      In this example, the *bleed_fill* is shown as a different color from the Card's bleed, so it's clear what its coverage is, but usually these colors would match.

+      See also `Example 5.
 Grid Marks`_ below.

 ===== ======